esteinig/netview/TUTORIAL.md

 ![]

 In the slowly declining part of the k-selection plot, fine-scale structures emerge in the mkNNG.
-This threshold, after the rapidly declining 'assembly' phase of the population network, in this case corresponds to the empirical values for k = 10 previously used by us and our colleagues (Neuditschko et al. 2012, Steinig et al. 2015):
+This threshold (after the rapidly declining 'assembly' phase of the population network) approximately corresponds to the empirical value of k = 10 previously used by us and our colleagues (Neuditschko et al. 2012, Steinig et al. 2015):

 ![]